-Capitol riot suspect pictured at Pelosi’s desk screams ‘it’s not fair’ in courtroom tantrum
+Capitol riot suspect pictured at Pelosi’s desk screams ‘It’s not fair’ in courtroom tantrum

 Barnett insisted he didn’t steal the mail, telling a reporter that he left a quarter and note with an expletive and his nickname “Bigo” on the desk.

 “I did not steal it,” he said, according to a video the FBI obtained.
-“I bled on it because they were macing me and I couldn’t [expletive] see so I figured I am in her office.
+“I bled on it because they were Mace-ing me and I couldn’t [expletive] see so I figured I am in her office.
 I got blood on her office.”

-A grand jury indicted Barnett in January on seven counts, including disorderly conduct, obstruction of an official proceeding and theft of government property.
+A grand jury indicted Barnett in January on seven counts, including disorderly conduct, obstruction of an official proceeding, and theft of government property.

 Read more here: